Elk Grove Patent Attorneys & Lawyers

 - Design patents: A design patent covers how a product looks.
 It has nothing to do with the product's usefulness, but you can only get a design patent for a useful product or process.
 Design patents last for 14 years.

 - Plant patents: If you create a new species of plant, a plant patent prevents other people or companies from breeding it.
-Like utility patents, they last for 20 years.
+Like util

 - 5 min read

 Updated June 26, 2020:

 The basic filing fee for a design patent application is $760 for a large entity.
 A small entity's fee is $380, while a micro-entity's fee is $190.
 If you hire a patent lawyer to assist with preparing documents and filing the design patent application, the cost could be around $1,500-$3,000.

 The cost of a design patent is much less than the cost to get a utility patent.
 There are a few reasons that inventors and designers opt for design patents instead of or along with utility patents.